 I think all in all, it turned out great.
 We do need to add a few more things, and we’d love to do something on the long wall over her bed, but for now, she’s happy with the result.
 And as we all know: a happy teenager = a happy mom!

-If you want to read more about Holl and Lane, you can go here, as well as my post, which is here.
-The magazine is published bi-monthly on the first of the month.
+If you want to read more about Holl and Lane, you can go here, as well as to my post, which is here.